Kreller99/fall2020/Readme.md

   git clone https://github.com/python-elective-kea/fall2020.git

 ````
-Open the index.html page and use the website.
+Open the index.html page in the "sphinx -> build" folder and use the website.

 ## Working with the source files